 For Dining, some favorites among prosperous locals include El Marcos Restaurant and Mariscos Los Arbolitos.
 Both are across the street from the mall.

 If you’re looking to stay the night, four great choices await.
 In the north, by the border, Hotel Fray Marcos de Niza is a great stay.
 Fairfield Inn & Suites by Marriott is adjacent to the Mall in the center of town.
 To the south, City Express and Hotel Plaza next door are comfortable stays.

 Rocky Point (Puerto Peñasco)

 Ordinarily, it would be appropriate to call it by its Spanish name, but this time, it’s really Rocky Point.
-Since 1826, ‘Rocky Point’ was written on sea maps in red.
+Since 1826, the section was written in red, ‘Rocky Point’ on sea maps.
 In the late 1930s, the town was renamed Puerto Peñasco.
 Still, many Mexicans and nearly all visiting Americans call it Rocky Point.